Spring Decor and Decluttering Tips

 Deep clean your closets.
 Now is a great time to sort through your clothes and your child’s wardrobe and take out what doesn’t fit anymore.
 You can also take note of what your little people need for the following school year.

 Declutter and sanitize toys.
 Weed through the playroom and your child’s room and make a bag for toys to part with and donate, and toys that need to be thrown out.
-Then sanitize the rest by either washing those well-loved stuffed animals or throwing plastic pieces like Legos into the dishwasher.
+Then, sanitize the rest by either washing those well-loved stuffed animals or throwing plastic pieces like Legos into the dishwasher.
 You can also spray them down with disinfectant.

-Wipe down any trashcans and spray with disinfectant.
+Wipe down any trash cans and spray with disinfectant.
 Wipe down and dust furniture, and don’t forget to wipe down door handles.

 Clean any devices and remote controls.
-Be sure the power is off and you can wipe down (don’t spray) with a microfiber cloth.
+Be sure the power is off, and you can wipe down (don’t spray) with a microfiber cloth.
 For a deeper clean, be sure to remove batteries.
 Dip a cloth into soapy water and wipe down.
 For harder-to-reach places, use a cotton swab or toothpick.
-Wipe dry, and before returning batteries, let it sit still to dry for about five more minutes.
+Wipe dry, and before returning batteries, let them sit still to dry for about five more minutes.

 Other Areas

 Deep clean bathrooms.
 Wipe away the gunk.
-Wipe down countertops.
-Clean toilets, sinks, and tubs.
+Wipe down countertops: clean toilets, sinks, and tubs.

 Reorganize those junk drawers and toss out things you don’t use or need anymore.

-Now Let’s Make Your Home Come into Full Bloom
+Now, let’s Make Your Home Come into Full Bloom.

 Now for the fun part!
 Here are five great ways to easily bring life into your home and spruce it up for spring:

 Bring in nature.
-If your yard is bursting at the seams with beautiful flowers, cut them and bring them in.
+If your yard is bursting with beautiful flowers, cut them and bring them in.
 Place them in a vase and put them on the coffee table.
 If you have lots of greenery, make a pretty layout on the kitchen or dining room table and place candles on top.
 Dash in color with faux flowers.

 Use mason jars.
 These can be used in a variety of ways.
 You can get a variety of sizes and place flowers, candles, feathers, or even plant seeds in them.
 Be creative.
 Your children can even decorate them with glitter and jewels and collect pretty flowers or rocks to put inside.
 Then place them in the kitchen or bathroom.

 Use your child’s artwork.
-It’s getting close to the end of the school year and your child is going to be coming home with some of those pretty spring pictures.
+It’s getting close to the end of the school year, and your child is going to be coming home with some of those pretty spring pictures.
 Frame them and put them on your walls.
 Nothing says spring quite like a pretty picture and that sweet smile that comes across your child’s face when you hang it up.

 So, there you have it!
 Easy ways to declutter and decorate your home for this lovely time of year.